 These issues have been observed in models such as the 2017 and 2018 F-150s equipped with the 3.5L EcoBoost engine and the 10R80 transmission.

-The 10R80 transmission has been reported to have rough shifting, including jerking, hesitation, and feeling sluggish or having no response during gear changes, which are commonly associated with F150 shifting problems.
+The 10R80 transmission has been reported to have rough shifting, including jerking, hesitation, and feeling sluggish or having no response during gear changes, which are commonly associated with ford f150 transmission not shifting properly.

 Things like broken parts controlling gear changes, wrong fluid pressure causing delays, software mistakes in the control system, and worn-out clutch and valve parts can all cause this.